mkuegeler/postgres-pgadmin-docker/README.md

 chmod +x app.sh

 # Run script to use docker-compose
-# Options:  stackup, stackdown, stackstop, stackdown
+# Options:  stackup, stackdown, stackstop, stackstart
 bash ./app.sh

 # or just if it works in your terminal: